 Packing for a weekend-long festival is one thing, but it’s always good to know what to take to a day festival – even if it is only really 1 day!
 Having the right things with you can make your festival experience a whole lot easier and more comfortable.
-I am constantly asked ‘what do I take for a day festival?’ so thought what better topic to write about it and tell you what I will be taking to my next day festival!
+I am constantly asked ‘what do I take for a day festival?’ so thought what better topic to write about it and tell you what to take to a day festival with my handy packing list!

 Most day festivals don’t allow re-entry and so won’t give you a wristband.
 With this in mind, make sure you have either a printed ticket or your email confirmation on you when you arrive.